jkli-2/human-preference-annotator/README.md

 # Start backend server
 npm run dev

+# To generate token for an annotator, change dir to backend and run
+node generate_token.js

+# To delete all records, change dir to backend and run
+node flush_db.js

 # Open frontend (use live-server or VS Code extension, or Python http.server)
 cd ../frontend
 python3 -m http.server 8000